mikr/RestartLessOften/README.md

 # RestartLessOften

-When programming an iOS or OS X application in Objective-C almost every minor parameter or code change requires a recompilation of the changed sources followed by an application restart to see the change.
+When programming an iOS or OS X application in Objective-C or Swift almost every minor parameter or code change requires a recompilation of the changed sources followed by an application restart to see the change.

 This project offers some tools to reduce the number of restarts when adjusting numbers, strings, colors, images, OpenGL shaders, xib files and so forth even code changes can be done with limitations.